skylabrooks/FinishOutNow/docs/01_Getting_Started/02_BUSINESS_CASE.md

 ## 🏆 Bottom Line

-**FinishOutNow turns passive market data into active sales opportunities.**
+**Early Books turns passive market data into active sales opportunities.**

 Every day, hundreds of companies in Dallas-Fort Worth start commercial construction projects.
 Currently, 95% of those opportunities go to competitors or generic services because finding them is too hard.

-FinishOutNow removes that friction.
+Early Books removes that friction.

-For ~$4K/month, you get access to 60-80 qualified opportunities/month, early-stage project access, and tools to close deals faster.
+For ~$$month, you get access to 60-80 qualified opportunities/monthy,early-stage project access, and tools to close deals faster.

 **That's not an expense.
 That's a business multiplier.**